pombase/website/src/docs/documentation/gene-page-gene-ontology.md

 If an extension mentions another *S. pombe* gene, the extension data will also be displayed as an annotation in the "[Target of](/documentation/gene-page-target)" section of the page for that gene.

+PRO terms can be used in extensions, and PRO terms that are used to associate a GO annotation with a specific modified or processed form are also listed with annotation extensions.
+In both cases, PRO IDs link to Protein Ontology web pages.
+Note that PomBase uses human-friendly display names that differ from the full names on the PRO pages; abbreviations used in the display names are included in the [extension display documentation](/documentation/annotation-extension-relation-display).

 #### Finding other genes annotated to a specific GO term ####